deboragoncalves/test-simplus/README.md

 # Test Simplus

-## It's a full stack application, where I did a CRUD in a players register system.
+## It's a full stack application, as a test for Developer in Simplus company.
+I did a CRUD in a players register system.
 On front-end was used Angular 10 and Bootstrap; Spring Boot was the tech used in Backend.

 ### Requisits